cloudquery/cloudquery/website/pages/docs/plugins/destinations/gcs/overview.md

 ## Example

-This example configures a CSV destination, to create CSV files in `gcs://bucket_name/path/to/files`.
-Note that the CSV plugin only supports `append` write-mode.
+This example configures a GCS destination, to create CSV files in `gcs://bucket_name/path/to/files`.
+Note that the GCS plugin only supports `append` write-mode.

 The (top level) spec section is described in the [Destination Spec Reference](/docs/reference/destination-spec).